bhartiy/learnsellacious/pages/24.import/16.export-orders/default.md

 4. Orders will be export in csv format

 **From orders importer template**
-To export the orders from Orders template,
+To export the orders from Order template,

 1. Go to the sellacious backend->import utility menu
 2. In the import utility. go to the exports page